TomaszPierzchala/examples-of-spring-hibernate-tutorial/README.md

  ### Hibernate
  #### 05-hibernate-crud-programmaticTx
-   CRUD with Hibernate with programmaticaly controled transactions under JUnit with embedded DB (HSQL, H2 or DERBY).
+   CRUD with Hibernate with programmatically controlled transactions under JUnit with embedded DB (HSQL, H2 or DERBY).

    Also use some of [Mkyong.com](https://www.mkyong.com/spring/spring-embedded-database-examples/)